 Alexis Welby joined Putnam in September 2011 as Director of Publicity and was promoted to VP in 2017.
-In addition to managing the imprint’s publicity team, she has overseen the campaigns for Sophia Amoruso, A. Scott Berg, Clive Cussler, Janet Evanovich, Sue Grafton, Jan Karon, Jenny Lawson, Bobby Orr, Delia Owens, Dolly Parton, and Burt Reynolds, among others.
+In addition to managing the imprint’s publicity team, she has overseen the campaigns for Sophia Amoruso, Chloe Benjamin, A. Scott Berg, Janet Evanovich, Sue Grafton, Jan Karon, Hoda Kotb, Jenny Lawson, Bobby Orr, Delia Owens, Dolly Parton, Kiley Reid, Burt Reynolds, and Lisa Scottoline, among others.
 After beginning her career at St. Martin’s Press, she was Associate Director of Publicity at Simon & Schuster where she worked for 11 years with authors including Mark Bittman, Taylor Branch, James Lee Burke, David Carr, President Jimmy Carter, Mary Higgins Clark, Chris Cleave, Senator Hillary Rodham Clinton, Stephen Hunter, David Maraniss, Susan Orlean, Pearl Jam, Paul Simon and Martin Cruz Smith.

 Mark Tavani edits commercial fiction and thrillers and nonfiction about current affairs, history, sports, and science.
 He works with authors C.J.
 Box, Oklahoma City Mayor Mick Cornett, Robert Crais, Clive Cussler, Jeffery Deaver, Karen Dionne, Frederick Forsyth, Lisa Gardner, Alex Grecian, Stephen Hunter, T. Jefferson Parker, Lisa Scottoline, and Tom Sweterlitsch, among others.
 He has edited numerous New York Times bestsellers, an Edgar Award winner, a winner of the PEN/ESPN Award for Literary Sportswriting, and a runner-up for the Pulitzer Prize in history.

 Margo Lipschultz joined Putnam in 2017.
 She acquires and edits a wide array of fiction, from book club to commercial, and her interests include romantic comedy, psychological suspense, timely women’s fiction, high-concept love stories and epic historical novels.
 Prior to joining Putnam, Margo was a senior editor at Harlequin, where she edited multiple New York Times and USA TODAY bestselling authors.
 She began her career at Random House’s The Dial Press.